Stirling-Tools/Stirling-Tools.github.io/docs/Advanced Configuration/Single Sign-On (SSO) Configuration.md

 - ``oauth2.clientSecret`` Client Secret from your provider
 - ``oauth2.autoCreateUser`` Set this to 'true' to allow auto-creation of non-existing users

+The Callback URL (Redirect URL) for entering in your IdP is: ``https://<striling-pdf.yourdomain>/oauth2/authorization/oidc``

+It is highly recommended to use a SSL-enabled reverse-proxy, if the application is going to be exposed to the internet.

 After the OAUTH2 login is enabled, a new button shows up on the login page as per the screenshot below:

 ![image](https://github.com/Stirling-Tools/Stirling-PDF/assets/812110/6ec3b233-2eb7-4838-bcc9-f93ca0c21cec)